Next: , Previous: , Up: Functions [Contents][Index]

 ⇒ bar

-If you have never given a symbol any function definition, we say that that symbol’s function cell is void.
-In other words, the function cell does not have any Lisp object in it.
+If you have never given a symbol any function definition, its function cell contains the default value nil and we say that that function is void.
 If you try to call the symbol as a function, Emacs signals a void-function error.

 You can test the voidness of a symbol’s function definition with fboundp.
 After you have given a symbol a function definition, you can make it void once more using fmakunbound.